Horgix/willish/README.md

 - http://mochajs.org/ , a test runner (it will run the tests and report them, and allow multiple test "executors" to be managed)
-- http://chaijs.com/ , an assertien library which is the "executor" managed by mocha in context of chakram
+- http://chaijs.com/ , an assertion library which is the "executor" managed by mocha in context of chakram

 ## Beginning